Affordable Luxury

 Spot Cool Stuff loves finding good bakeries on our travels.
 Spontaneously coming across one while exploring a village or city neighborhood can make an ordinary walk special.
 But some bakeries are special in their own right and worth purposefully seeking out — either for the quality of their baked goods or for their interior design or for the atmosphere of being there or for some combination of all those.

 Below is our review of eight such bakeries.
 We hesitate calling them the “best,” since the world has many bakeries and we’ve only been to a relatively small handful.
-But each of our selections has something superlative feature that’s well worth a detour if you are traveling nearby.
+But each of our selections has some superlative feature that’s well worth a detour when traveling nearby.

 Continue →